Be-Bop High School

 The manga has sold over 40 million copies, making it one of the best-selling manga series of all time.
 In 1988, the series won the 12th Kodansha Manga Award in the general category.

 Story

 The series revolves around the lives of two rough-and-tumble high school friends, Hiroshi Kato (加藤 浩志, Katō Hiroshi) and Toru Nakama (中間 徹, Nakama Tōru), who frequently cause trouble and start fights.
 Toru and Hiroshi style their hair in punch perms and also adopt exaggerated swaggering gaits.
-The manga also features an assortment of outlandish characters who also sport unusual fashions and hairdos.
+The manga also features an assortment of outlandish characters who also sport unusual fashions and hairstyles.